Dowagiac River

-The Dowagiac River is a southwesterly flowing 30.9 mi stream in the Lower Peninsula of the U.S. state of Michigan.
+The Dowagiac River (/dəˈwɑːʒæk/ də-WAH-zhak) is a southwesterly flowing 30.9 mi stream in the Lower Peninsula of the U.S. state of Michigan.
 It is a tributary to the St. Joseph River which flows, in turn, into eastern Lake Michigan.

 Habitat and Ecology

 The Dowagiac River is unusual in southern Michigan, being similar in temperature and flow to northern trout streams such as the Au Sable River.
 High groundwater contributions along much of the Dowagiac River’s length provide cold temperatures and steady base flow throughout the summer season.
 In July river temperatures range in the middle 60's which is ideal for non-native brown trout (Salmo trutta).
 There are two dams in the watershed: Lower Mill Pond Dam on Dowagiac Creek upstream from the city of Dowagiac and Barron Lake Road Dam on McKinzie Creek.

 Pucker Street Dam was the only dam on the Dowagiac River mainstem, located 3 mi upstream from the confluence with the St. Joseph River.
 It was an impassable barrier to the upstream migration of non-native steelhead trout (Oncorhynchus mykiss), Chinook salmon (Oncorhynchus tshawytscha), coho salmon (Oncorhychus kisutch), brown trout, and native smallmouth bass (Micropterus dolomieu), white suckers (Catostomus commersonii)), and walleye (Sander vitreus) to more than 159 mi of Dowagiac River and its tributaries.
 The dam was ordered repaired or removed by the Michigan Department of Environmental Quality (MDEQ) for safety reasons in 2013.
 In fact, the St. Joseph River Watershed Fish Migration Barrier Inventory in 2011 ranked the Pucker Street Dam as the highest priority dam for removal in the entire St. Joseph River watershed for conservation and restoration purposes.
 Removal of the dam began in September 2019 and the project is expected to continue through 2021.